MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 # Enabling Auto Release for your rooms

 In the dynamic world of hybrid work, Microsoft Teams and Microsoft Places are innovating together to enhance room usage with the new Auto Release functionality.
 Once enabled, there are multiple ways for users to show that they're using a room and prevent it from automatically releasing.
-If a room enabled for Auto Release is not being used, Teams and Places free up the room for others to reserve, promoting efficient use of resources.
+If a room enabled for Auto Release isn't  being used, Teams and Places free up the room for others to reserve, promoting efficient use of resources.

 ## Overview of Auto Release